Correlated Initialization for Correlated Data: Within Layer, Single Filter Convergence

-\textbf{Under-determined system:} Gradient descent can only explore the parameter space that is given by a linear combination of the base vectors (= span) of the training vectors with the initial vector added to it as a bias.
+Gradient descent can only explore the parameter space that is given by a linear combination of the base vectors (= span) of the training vectors with the initial vector added to it as a bias.
 The initialization expresses the prior belief of where a good solution is likely to be found.
 This belief also restricts the possible solutions that can be found.
 Thus, initialization has a profound impact on the quality of the solution.
-This can be seen by looking at the possible directions that a weight can be changed using gradient descent.
-The derivative of an aggregation layer $w\cdot x$ with respect to weight $w_i$ is given by the input, ie. $dy/dw_i = x_i$.
+This can be seen by looking at the possible directions that a weight vector can be changed using gradient descent.
+The derivative of an aggregation layer $w\cdot x$ with respect to weight $w_i$ is given by the input, i.e., $dy/dw_i = x_i$.
 The derivative of the loss with respect to weight $w_i$ is: $dL/dw_i=dL/dy\cdot dy/dw_i = dL/dy\cdot x_i$.
 Thus, $dL/dy$ provides the magnitude of change and the inputs $x_i$ provide the direction of the gradient vector $\nabla L_w$.
-The weights $w_i$ do not impact direction at all and the possible directions are entirely given by $\nabla L_w$ that depend only on the training samples.\\ The convergence behavior of an under-determined system is illustrated in the left panel of Figure \ref{fig:setup} for a single training example $(X,y)=(X,w^*X)$ and two weights.\footnote{We might also assume a distorted $w^*X$, ie. $w^*X+ \epsilon$, as discussed in more detail later.} Note that axis for weight dimensions $w_j$ and inputs $X_j$ overlap.
+The weights $w_i$ do not impact direction at all and the possible directions are entirely given by $\nabla L_w$ that depends only on the training samples.\\ The convergence behavior of an under-determined system is illustrated in the left panel of Figure \ref{fig:setup} for a single training sample $(X,y)=(X,w^*X)$ and two weight vectors.\footnote{We might also assume a distorted $w^*X$, i.e., $w^*X+ \epsilon$, as discussed in more detail later.} Note that axis for weight dimensions $w_j$ and inputs $X_j$ overlap.
 Since there is only one training example the change of $w$ can only be in the direction of the sample $X$.
 Thus, starting from an initial vector $w^{(0)}$ the vector $w$ converges towards $w^{(\infty)}$ following a straight line.
-The final weights $w^{(\infty)}$ achieve zero training error, ie. $\hat{y}=w^{(\infty)}\cdot X = w^{*}\cdot X=y$.
+The final weights $w^{(\infty)}$ achieve zero training error, i.e., $\hat{y}=w^{(\infty)}\cdot X = w^{*}\cdot X=y$.
 Still, they are dissimilar from the optimal weights $w^*$.
-Therefore, performance on unseen examples is negatively impacted. \\ \textbf{(Over)-determined system:} If the training samples span the entire parameter space then convergence of $w$ to the optimal $w^*$ is ensured for (adequate learning rates) due to the convex nature of the problem.
-However, the number of iterations to get close to the optimal solution is dependent on the initial conditions.
-This is indicated for two training samples in Figure \ref{fig:wmul}.
-In the right panel, each coordinate $w_j$ moves towards the optimal coordinate $w^*_j$ in either a ``zig-zag'' or ``straight'' manner.
-Both coordinates start out moving straight.
-Once the weight vector $w$ has crossed the normal towards $X'$, the zig-zagging begins.
-As shown in Figure \ref{fig:wmul}, this indicates slow convergence.
-To keep it to a minimum, ideally, the initial vector $w^{(0)}$ and $w^*$ point in the same direction and samples $X$ and $X'$ are at a large angle to $w^*$.
-Therefore, given that weights $w^*$ are correlated, correlated initialization provides faster convergence.\\
+Therefore, performance on unseen examples is likely non-satisfactory.